ElijaRock/git-guide/README.md

 ![Example Graph](/images/example_graph.png)

-Now that you have a basic understanding of what Git is, the next parts will help guide you through the setup process.
+Now that you have a basic understanding of what Git is, the following parts will help guide you through the setup process.

 ## Part 2: The Terminal

-### NOTICE: If you are using a Windows computer you will need to configure WSL (version 2) to follow the rest of the guide from here on: https://learn.microsoft.com/en-us/windows/wsl/install.
-You should just be able to run `wsl --install` from powershell as an administrator.
+### NOTICE: If you are using a Windows computer you will need to configure WSL (version 2) to follow the rest of the guide from here on.
+You should be able to run `wsl --install` from powershell as an administrator (click on: https://learn.microsoft.com/en-us/windows/wsl/install).

 ### Basic Syntax

 Git can be used through a *command line interface*.
-This means that you will be utilizing git through a *terminal emulator* on your computer.
+This means that you will be utilizing git through a *terminal emulator* on your computer (terminal for short).
 This is an interactive prompt that allows you to type commmands in the *bash* language to execute.
 An example of a terminal command that commits to the current working branch looks like this:

 ```
 $ git commit --message 'Added methods for telemetry'